ashx3/telco_churn_prediction/README.md

 ![churn poster](/images/churn_poster.jpg)

 # Context
 The most common issue that any company faces is to retain their customers, be it gaming, food, banking or a telecom industry, the issue pertains to be the same.
 These companies invest in lump sum in order to retain their customers and it proves to be a challenging task.
+The primary goal is to develop a model that can predict customer churn, i.e. identify customers who are likely to stop using the company's services.
+By predicting customer churn in advance, companies can take proactive measures to retain their valuable customers and reduce attrition rates.

 ![customer churn](/images/customer_churn.jpg)

 # Content
-Here we will analyzing the customer retention use case which will include all the customer behaviour and attributes that will be useful in identifying the characteristics of the churners.
-Such characteristics or insights will help in building a good model.
+In this project, we will analyze the customer retention use case, focusing on customer behavior and attributes.
+Our objective is to identify the characteristics of churners, which will be instrumental in building an effective model.
+By gaining insights into these characteristics, we aim to create a robust model that can predict and improve customer retention rates.

 ### Data Source
 KAGGLE - https://www.kaggle.com/datasets/blastchar/telco-customer-churn